Elmi67/JavaScript-1/README.md

 3. Some experience finding and reusing useful bits of code – basiclly seeing how much you can do without having to be expert in writing JavaScript.
 4. Knowing how to learn more on your own.

-## What You're Expected to Know and Be Able to Do
+## What you're expected to know and be able to do

 ### Vocabulary